ColomaRaul/php-8.3-skeleton/README.md

-# PHP 8.3 Skeleton with Nginx and MySQL
+# PHP 8.3 Skeleton with Nginx and PostgreSQL

-This is a simple PHP 8.3 skeleton project that uses Nginx and MySQL.
+This is a simple PHP 8.3 skeleton project that uses Nginx and PostgreSQL.
 It is intended to be used as a starting point for your own projects.

 ## Usage